opsabarsec/ai-powered-mortgage-analysis/README.md

 ## Support

-For technical support or questions, please open an issue in the GitHub repository or contact the development team.
+For technical support or questions, please open an issue in the GitHub repository or contact the developer.